aggregat4/dendriform/JOURNAL.md

 Instead of having this installed globally I wanted to use npx to run the rollup binary from the node_modules folder and started refactoring the build scripts in package.json.

 I got stuck there because if I invoke rollup with npx I get a weird `Cannot read property 'include' of null`.

+Ok, so that works now, maybe just an npm ci was missing.
+Not sure.

+Now the problem is that while node 13 (also 12) does understand modules out of the box, it only treats .mjs files as modules or js files that have a package.json next to them identifying them as modules.

+This is a problem because apparently Typescript does NOT understand the .mjs extension. <sigh>

+Not sure what to do now.
+I could move all the js files that are modules into a subdirectory and add a package.json file?